-- 1. Select the action: $\mathtt{Edit} \to \mathtt{Drag}$ from the Schematic Editor menu.
+- 1. Select the action: $\texttt{Edit} \rightarrow \texttt{Drag}$ from the Schematic Editor menu.
 Or, click on the Drag icon in the drawing toolbar. - 2.
 Position the cursor in the schematic on the wire you want to drag to a different position. - 3.
 Click on the wire.
 The wire attaches to the cursor. - 4.
 Drag the wire to its new location and click to reposition the wire.

-You can continue to add wires or press \mathtt{Esc} to exit the $Edit \to Drag$ action.
+You can continue to add wires or press Esc to exit the Edit $\rightarrow$ Drag action.

 Note Dragging a wire repositions the wire without removing its connections.
-Moving a wire (Edit \rightarrow Move) disconnects the wire when it is repositioned.
+Moving a wire (Edit $\rightarrow$ Move) disconnects the wire when it is repositioned.